-RV Kitchen fires can be really destructive and difficult to put out.
-In an RV, they can be especially threatening because the small space can fully go ablaze fairly quickly.
-There is an especially high number of RV kitchen fires during the holidays, both in people’s homes and in their RVs.
-This is because Thanksgiving is a time when people cook more than they usually do and even novices try their hand at cooking a big bird.
-Some people experience a disaster because they are using their RV kitchen for the first time and aren’t as careful as they should be.
+RV kitchen fires can be destructive and difficult to put out.
+An RV fire is especially threatening because the small space can fully go ablaze fairly quickly.
+There is an especially high number of RV kitchen fires during the holidays since people are cooking more than usual.
+Another reason is because people may be using their RV kitchen for the first time and aren’t as careful as they should be.

-Below are some ways you can prevent kitchen fires.
-We also provide some tips on how to battle a kitchen fire if you do experience one.
-So, go ahead and cook your lavish RV-cooked meals, but take a few precautions before you begin.
+Below are some ways you can prevent RV kitchen fires and put them out if they do go ablaze.
+Go ahead and cook your lavish RV meals, but take a few precautions before you begin.

 Water Over Fire = Fireball

 The biggest mistake people make when a small kitchen fire erupts is to throw water on the flames.
 This is actually the worst thing you can do because you are essentially making the situation more combustible.
-Chances are that your kitchen fire is caused by oil and adding water to fiery oil is just plain dangerous.
+Chances are that your kitchen fire is caused by oil.
+Adding water to fiery oil is just plain dangerous.
 Water will cause an eruption after it hits the pan and quickly heats up.
-These shooting flames are often what leads fire to catch to other parts of the kitchen and eventually the entire RV.
+These shooting flames are often what leads fire to catch onto other parts of the kitchen and eventually the entire RV.

-You can also easily start a fire in the oven, too, if you’re not careful.
-So, if you’re cooking a turkey in your RV’s oven, be careful with greasing drippings when you baste.
-If you’re baking, the drip from batter could also start a fire.
+If you’re not careful, you can easily start a fire in the oven, too.
+Are you cooking a turkey in your RV oven this Thanksgiving?
+Then be careful with greasing drippings when you baste.
+When baking, the drip from batter could also start a fire.
 Even food particles, like bread crumbs, can go up in flames.
-And believe it or not, forgetting you’re cooking can cause a fire or damaging smoke at the very least.
+Believe it or not, forgetting you’re cooking can cause a fire and/or damaging smoke.
 Don’t count on the self-cleaning feature either because people have reported oven fires with that function turned on!

-Not only is it plain disgusting to cook in an oven that is caked with food particles from months of cooking, the smoke from recooking the mess can cause damage even if you’re lucky enough to avoid a fire.
+Cooking in an oven that is caked with food particles from months of cooking is pretty gross, and the smoke from recooking the mess can cause damage even if you’re lucky enough to avoid a fire.

 Not only do you have to be careful so that you don’t drip grease into the oven while you cook your turkey, you should make sure that the oven is thoroughly clean before you start cooking.
 Sometimes, the biggest fault of an RV fire is a dirty oven.
 The dried-on bits of food and grease from your last cooking session can catch fire if you use the oven again without cleaning it first.
 Not only are the smell and fumes from the residual grime unpleasant, but they are actually a warning that the oven is not safe to use.